 Food Guide for Hiatal Hernia Patients

 A hiatal hernia is observed when a part of stomach muscle pops out in the chest region through a weakened diaphragm muscle.
-Due to this disease, the patient experiences reflux of stomach acids into the oesophagus.
+Due to this disease, the patient experiences reflux of stomach acids into the esophagus.
 This gives a burning sensation in the chest and throat.
 Foods which lead to gastric upset can aggravate the symptoms of a hiatal hernia.
 Therefore, the patients need to keep track of their diet so that the problem remains at bay.

-Foods to be avoided in a Hiatal Hernia:
+Foods to be avoided in Hiatal Hernia:

 1. Citrus fruits like oranges, lemons, grapes must be avoided as they can cause heartburn problems due to sour taste.